Lucas Kelly Strikes out Seven in 9-3 Sox Loss

 - Lucas Kelly Strikes out Seven in 9-3 Sox Loss - Everett AquaSox

-- Ems Bats Swat 4 Home Runs to Lift Eugene to a Series Victory - Eugene Emeralds

-- Cluster of Homers Powers Dust Devils to Second Straight Win - Tri-City Dust Devils
+- Largest Crowd of Season Sees Tri-City Tripped Late by Hillsboro - Tri-City Dust Devils

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.